 Aaron Selkow, Executive Director

-Aaron arrived at Camp Harlam in 2011 as its fifth Director and became the Executive Director of Harlam in 2017.
+Aaron arrived at Camp Harlam in 2011 as its fifth Camp Director since 1958, and became the Executive Director of Harlam in 2017.
 Coming to Camp Harlam – one of the most well-known and well-respected camps within the URJ camp system and beyond – was an opportunity that Aaron accepted with great pride.

 Prior to coming to Harlam, Aaron oversaw Pinemere Camp’s significant development during his 14 years as one of its leaders (including 9 as Executive Director).
 During that time, Aaron was selected for the Foundation for Jewish Camp’s first Executive Leadership Institute fellowship, the Mandel Center for Jewish Education’s first Lekhu Lakhem Senior Fellowship for Jewish Educators, and was the recipient of numerous awards and recognition by organizations such as AJCP, JCC Association, the American Camp Association and others.